Shrewsbury, Pennsylvania

 Shrewsbury is a borough in York County, Pennsylvania, United States.
-The population was three thousand eight hundred and forty-eight at the time of the 2020 census.
+The population was 3,848 at the time of the 2020 census.
+It is part of the York–Hanover metropolitan area.

-Shrewsbury is considered a borough and also has a bordering township.
-Neighbor towns of Shrewsbury are New Freedom, Pennsylvania and Glen Rock, Pennsylvania.
+Shrewsbury is considered a borough and also has a neighboring township.
+Neighboring towns of Shrewsbury are New Freedom and Glen Rock.

 History

 At one time, the land that is now Shrewsbury Borough was part of one large area called Shrewsbury Township.
 In 1797, Baltzer (Balthaser) Faust began to develop the village by laying out lots on both sides of Joppa Road (later the York-Baltimore Turnpike and now Main Street).
 The early settlers were mostly German and the town was called Strassburg, which means “the town by the street or road.”
 By 1830 there was enough of an influx of English people to reinstate “Shrewsbury” as the official name.
 On August 9, 1834, the Borough of Shrewsbury was incorporated by an Act of the General Assembly.
 The area delineated was approximately one mile long and one-half mile wide, stretching lengthwise along the turnpike, with the borough center located at the crossroads.